-There is very little chance however that anyone will be able to link you to any of the accounts listed in the Yubico Authenticator.
+However, there is very little chance that anyone will be able to link you to any of the accounts listed in the Yubico Authenticator.
 On top of that, the OTP codes are useless without your password and log in.

 Is Yubico better than Google Authenticator?

-When it comes to Yubico Authenticator, I like the fact that unlike Google Authenticator, you can install Yubico Authenticator on your Windows PC, Mac or even Linux, not to mention Android and iOS.
+When it comes to Yubico Authenticator, I like that, unlike Google Authenticator, you can install Yubico Authenticator on your Windows PC, Mac, or even Linux, not to mention Android and iOS.

 On your phone, you can either insert the key into the USB-C port if you have a compatible device or use NFC to reveal your codes.

-Although both Yubico Authenticator and Google Authenticator applications are free to use and download, the former one requires you to spend between $40 to $60 on a physical device without which, Yubico Authenticator is useless.
+Although both Yubico Authenticator and Google Authenticator applications are free to use and download, the former requires you to spend between $40 to $60 on a physical device, without which Yubico Authenticator is useless.

 But if you want to use one just for generating OTP codes in Yubico Authenticator, you may have to prepare yourself not only to spend money on one but two devices so the second one can act as a backup.
 In that case, I would strongly consider sticking with a Google Authenticator app instead.

-If you have some cash to burn and you don`t care about other options that Yubikey offers then yes, go for it, and you won’t look back.
+If you have some cash to burn and don`t care about other options that Yubikey offers, then yes, go for it, and you won’t look back.

 On the other hand, Google Authenticator was one of the first applications of this type.
-We all know how simple it is and how it works.
-And just recently Google gives us the only feature which was missing to make this already great little app even better, the option to transfer your accounts.
+So we all know how simple it is and how it works.
+And just recently, Google gives us the only feature missing to make this already great little app even better, the option to transfer your accounts.